 If a fire occurs, smother with sand or extinguish with a Class "D" fire extinguisher.
-If the fire cannot be controlled close the fume hood, evacuate the area and contact emergency
+If the fire cannot be controlled, close the fume hood, evacuate the area, and contact UTSA PD x4911.

-E. BROMINE
+BROMINE

 Due to the inhalation hazard of bromine only attempt to clean up spills inside a chemical fume hood.
-If the spill is outside the hood, the area should be evacuated and emergency responders should be called.
+If the spill is outside the hood, the area should be evacuated, and emergency responders should be called.